Benjoyo/c3r3s4j/README.md

 ## What it does

 The program will connect to the port, wait for the bootloader to respond and will then initiate the block-wise transfer of the given kernel image.
 After the full transfer the data is CRC32-checked.
-Finally the bootloader will execute your kernel code and you can connect to the Pi using a serial console.
+Finally, the bootloader will execute your kernel code and you can connect to the Pi using a serial console.

 A successful output looks like this: